khulnasoft/khulnasoft/doc/dev/background-information/telemetry/protocol.md

 ### EventMarketingTracking
 Marketing campaign tracking metadata.

-🚨 SECURITY: This metadata is NEVER exported from single-tenant Sourcegraph instances, and is only exported for events tracked in the public Sourcegraph.com instance and managed services.
+🚨 SECURITY: This metadata is NEVER exported from single-tenant Khulnasoft instances, and is only exported for events tracked in the public Khulnasoft.com instance and managed services.

 | Field | Type | Label | Description |